oxheadalpha/smart-contracts/upgradable_contract_draft.md

 (either other deployed contracts which call this contract and/or different client tools and DApps which call the smart contract using RPC API).

-This proposal insure the following backward compatibility features:
+This proposal ensure the following backward compatibility features:

 1. Old **contract address** does not change with the upgrade.
 2. Changing contract **implementation** code (w/o changing the entry points) does not break existing contract clients
-3. Adding new **entry points** (extending the contract does not break existing contract clients)
+3. Adding new **entry points** (extending the contract) does not break existing contract clients)
 4. Changing **contract storage** structure does not break existing contract clients.
 5. This design pattern is not resilient to **entry point** removal